uncle-barchen/ruqmoi/ruqmoi.md

   + upright: charm, following the heart, idealist, romantic.
   + reversed: moodiness, disappointment, overactive imagination, unrealistic, jealous.
 + The Wanderer's Oracle: Thunder ‖ Quake
+  + poem: "It's over!
+Over the top of / rapid, ragged remonstratives! / Oh!
+Order only one requires."
   + situation: The Wanderer hears several loud claps of thunder and feels an earthquake.
 Heaven and earth are trembling, all at once!
   + admonition: Are we awake now?
 Don't panic!
 But there's no time to deliberate, so act quickly.